AnonymousRepoSub/NeurIPS-2023-supplementary-materials-public/README.md

 | Test-average-HyperTime |     **54.81**     |    **78.26**    | **71.68** | **48.48** | **59.17** |
 | Test-worst-HyperTime   |     **51.44**     |    **74.52**    | **69.72** | **46.52** | **50.02** |

 We report the results of ERM by running the official code of Wilds-Time.
-One of the main conclusions of Wild-Time benchmark is that there is no existing method that could consistently outperform  ERM in all datasets of Wild-Tim.
+One of the main conclusions of Wild-Time benchmark is that there is no existing method that could consistently outperform ERM in all datasets of Wild-Time.
 However, our observations indicate that HyperTime is consistently better than ERM on Wild-Time.
 This demonstrates that HyperTime is a promising method compared to existing baselines.

 ## References
 [1]: Yao, H., Choi, C., Lee, Y., Koh, P. W., and Finn, C.